 I would not be exaggerating one bit if I said I had no idea how to pack for a camping trip.
 I knew we needed the tent (duh) and air mattresses, sleeping bags, camping chairs, food and picnic stuff, but beyond that?
 Thank you to my veteran camper friend and Google.
 I seriously searched for “what to pack for a camping trip.”

 After my search, I made a list, being careful to include everything I could think of.
 Only, once you actually get to where you are going do you really know what you need.
 During that first night, we realized how ill-prepared we were.
 Because of high temperatures during the days, I assumed our tent would get hot and we wouldn’t need very warm pajamas.
 I thought wrong.
 Needless to say, that next day, we made a run to the store for extra clothes and a sleeping bag.

-5 things to consider next time:
+5 things we’ll consider next time: